Ferrety Sousa

-Panzani Ferrety Sousa (born 25 December 1990) is a Congolese professional footballer who plays as a midfielder for Sacramento Republic FC in the USL Championship.
+Panzani Ferrety Sousa (born 25 December 1990) is a Congolese professional footballer who plays as a midfielder and defender for Forward Madison FC in USL League One.

 Career

-Born in Democratic Republic of the Congo, Sousa grew up in Raleigh, North Carolina and began his career with the RailHawks organization, helping lead their U-23 team to a USASA national championship in 2011.
+Born in the Democratic Republic of the Congo, Sousa grew up in Aubervilliers, France and moved to Raleigh, North Carolina at ten years old.

+Sousa began his career with French side FCM Aubervilliers, with whom he played for two seasons.
+He then moved back to North Carolina, joining the Carolina RailHawks U-23's and helping lead the team to a USASA national championship in 2011.
-Ferrety played on his first professional club with French side FCM Aubervilliers for two seasons.

-Ferrety signed a contract with the Atlanta Silverbacks in 2013, but didn't make his debut for the club until May 3, 2014 against Ottawa Fury FC at Atlanta Silverbacks Park.
+Sousa signed a contract with the Atlanta Silverbacks in 2013, but didn't make his debut for the club until 3 May 2014, against Ottawa Fury FC at Atlanta Silverbacks Park.
 Sousa was subbed in at the 83rd minute and was cautioned with a yellow card six minutes later.

 On 25 January 2022, Sousa signed with the USL Championship's Sacramento Republic.
+He left Sacramento following their 2023 season.

+On 26 January 2024, Forward Madison FC announced that it had signed Sousa for the 2024 season.